 Embrace new beginnings.
 Even when relapse happens, realize it’s not the end but only a new beginning.
 Brush off past failures and start over.
 It’s okay!
 People are not perfect!
 Everyone of us are flawed.
 Recognize we are not perfect.

-Read out loud the scriptures, pray and meditate on a certain passage.
+Read the scriptures out loud, counsel yourselves with them, and pray.
+Meditate on a certain verse or passage.
 Even one verse can be inspirational to carry us through a hard day.

 1. Psalms 23:4 nkj